Grab your chicken wings, your hot dogs and your non-descript brand of tepid light beer – the Super Bowl will soon be here.

-The Super Bowl will be shown live for free on BBC1 with Mark Chapman leading the coverage alongside former players Osi Umenyiora and Jason Bell.
+The Super Bowl will be shown live on BBC One with Mark Chapman, Osi Umenyiora and Jason Bell from 11:25pm.

-This means the game can also be streamed live for free on BBC iPlayer on a host of devices including smartphones and tablets.
+You can stream the game live on BBC iPlayer via a host of devices including smartphones and tablets.

-If you don’t have Sky, you can watch the match through NOW TV.
+Alternatively, you can watch the match through NOW TV.
 You can get a Sky Sports day pass for £9.99, a week pass for £14.99 or a month pass for £33.99, all without needing a contract.
-NOW TV can be streamed through a computer or apps found on most smart TVs, phones and consoles.

 How to watch the Super Bowl in the US